rsms/inter/CONTRIBUTING.md

 $ make Regular BoldItalic_ttf
 ```

-You can also specify specific style + file format to `make` through `build/Interface-STYLE.FORMAT`.
+You can also specify specific style + file format to `make` through `build/InterUI-STYLE.FORMAT`.
 E.g.

-- `make build/Interface-MediumItalic.eot`
+- `make build/dist-unhinted/InterUI-MediumItalic.otf`
-- `make build/Interface-Bold.woff2`
+- `make build/dist/InterUI-Bold.woff2`
-- `make build/Interface-Regular.ttf`
+- `make build/dist/InterUI-Regular.ttf`
 - `...`

-All resulting font files are written to the `build` directory with `Interface-` as the filename prefix.
+All resulting font files are written to the `build` directory with `InterUI-` as the filename prefix.

 Note: Making all files takes a considerable amount of time.
 It's a CPU and I/O intensive task to compile the fonts and so the build system has been setup to